 How to Get to Capri

-Most visitors (and residents) travel to and from the island via public ferry although you can also arrive in style via private boat transfer or helicopter for a very different price tag.
+Most visitors (and residents) travel to and from the island via public ferry (book your ticket in advance) although you can also arrive in style via private boat transfer or helicopter for a very different price tag.
 Ferries depart from Naples and Sorrento year round.
 In high season, ferries also directly connect Capri with the Amalfi Coast and Ischia.

 There are 2 ports in Naples: Molo Beverello where the high speed ferries depart (50 minutes to Capri) and Calata Porta di Massa where the slow ferries (car ferries) depart (1-1.25 hours to Capri).
 Travelling from Sorrento is a shorter trip (20 mins fast ferry or 30 minutes slow ferry).